-- In the story of Abraham, we read that he and his wife, Sarah, were childless.
+- In the story of Abraham, one reads that he and his wife, Sarah, were childless.
 Abraham adopts Eliezer of Damascus to be his heir (Gen. 15:2–3).
 Later, in Genesis 16:1–4, Sarah gives her handmaiden, Hagar, to Abraham in order to bear him an heir (Ishmael).
 When Isaac is later born to Sarah, he becomes the heir in place of Ishmael, even though he is the younger child.
 The Nuzi tablets, as well as texts from later periods, record similar legal situations.

 - When Isaac married Rebekah, Rebekah’s brother, Laban, handled the negotiations but asked her if she consented (Gen. 24:57–58).
 But when Laban arranged the marriage of his daughters to Jacob (29:15–30), his daughters were not consulted.
 The same situation is represented in Nuzi contracts: when a brother draws up the marriage contract, the woman is consulted; but if the father draws up the contract, she is not.